How to Volunteer with TPC

 When?
 Year round (with fewer events between June and August), typically during the week, between 6:30 pm and 8:30 pm.

 Interested?
-Contact Caroline Boeckman at cboeckman@thephilanthropyconnection.org
+Contact Leslie Levenson at llevenson@thephilanthropyconnection.org

 • Tell your friends about TPC, and bring them to our events.